Advance HE Collaborative Development Fund

 For the 2020-21 member benefit year, funding will be available to our global membership base in the form of our Collaborative Development Fund, which aims to harness the knowledge, experience and innovative capabilities of our members in order to address current challenges within the HE sector.

-We invite our colleagues at member institutions to apply for the funding of between £20,000 and £35,000 per project, with projects starting in February 2021.
-The application deadline has been extended to 12:00 GMT 29 January 2021.
+We invited our colleagues at member institutions to apply for the funding of between £20,000 and £35,000 per project, with projects starting in February 2021.

 Board Diversity Practice Project - Collating, understanding and sharing members’ practice to deliver on board diversity in Higher Education and Research Institutes